ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/Explanation_titlepage.md

   \vfill                             % Pushes the date to the bottom of the page.
                                     % Recommended for balanced layout.

-  \today                             % Compilation date.
+  \today                             % Displays the compilation date.
-                                    % Optional: may replace with official submission date.
+                                     % Optional: may be replaced with the official submission date.
+                                     % The Imperial checklist does not require a date on the title
+                                     % page, but including one is considered good academic practice.

 \end{titlepage}
 ```